 The biggest playability down-side to the GCACW system is counter clutter.
 In the board game each combat unit almost always carries two markers (strength and fatigue) and can often carry several more (demoralized, out of supply, entrenched, and an attached leader).

 When two-thirds (or more) of the counters on the board are status markers, maneuver planning is confusing and physical handling is cumbersome.
 So my solution (with the physical games) was to create roster sheets to hold all these status markers off the board, where they are arrayed (unstacked) by unit and viewable at a glance.

 Aside: I lay claim to the invention of roster sheets back in the early 1990s: MS Word documents in three columns, with a 1 x 3 table for each combat unit to hold strength, fatigue, and one other marker.
 They are still found today as BGG file downloads using the same basic layout.
-My original roster for Cedar Mountain is shown on the MMP website (clip at right).
+My original roster for Cedar Mountain (from my dot-matrix printer) is shown on the MMP website (clip at right).

 First Generation Modules

 Most of the first-generation modules for GCACW went to great lengths trying to replicate the marker handling of the board games.
 But why replicate the biggest downside of the system?
 One module required that each unit "owns" its fatigue marker (which is ostensibly generic) in order for the automated recovery phase button to work properly.
 The myriad of prototyping and triggering necessary to accomplish this just makes the module buggy, and the user experience frustrating if a game gets off track in its fatigue marker handling.

 A Different Way

 There are two best practices listed in the VASSAL Designers Guide that apply here:

 - Limit Automation